by Texas Homesteader ~

 I enjoy using manual tools as much as possible.
 I’m not sure why, it’s just my preference to work with my hands.

 I even irrigate my garden with Captured Rainwater that’s collected from the roof of our home and sent to an underground cistern where it’s stored until needed.
-You can see pictures of my cistern here.
+Well, I actually use rainwater for all of our Outdoor Watering.

 It takes so much effort to obtain that tomato or squash that first started with preparing the beds, planting the seeds, water/weed/repeat, and finally harvest.
 I like to preserve garden excess that we can’t eat fresh and after we have shared with family members, church friends and our community retirement center.